zaanposni/discord-masz/README.md

 ### 🐾 First Steps
 - You can visit your application at `yourdomain.com` (or `127.0.0.1:5565`).
 You will see a login screen that will ask you to authenticate yourself using Discord OAuth2.
-- After authorizing your service to use your Discord account you will see your profile picture in the toolbar.
+- After authorizing your service to use your Discord account you will see your profile picture in the toolbar (this is hosted on `127.0.0.1:4200` when developing).
 - If you are logged in as a siteadmin, you can use the "register guild" (+) button to register your guilds and to get started.
 - Based on wanted features and functionalities you might have to grant your bot advanced permissions, read below for more info.